fwolfst/fwolfst.github.io/_posts/2015-05-18-microsoft-edge-vms-with-virsh.markdown

 {% endhighlight %}

 This starts the viewer directly and you are ready to enjoy your IE experience (remember: you probably get paid to do so).

+Note that you can even install an Excel viewer, although I am not sure whether thats fine with the EULA (like powering Windows XP with more than two cpu cores).

 ---